Mesothelioma Risks and Common Causes

 - Railroads – Asbestos was used in locomotive parts

-- Construction workers – Asbestos was commonly used to insulate buildings
+- Construction sites – Asbestos was commonly used to insulate buildings

-- Auto mechanics – Asbestos was used to manufacture brakes, gaskets, and transmissions
+- Auto mechanic shops – Asbestos was used to manufacture brakes, gaskets, and transmissions

 - Brick and stone masons – Asbestos was used to strengthen building block